 Oftentimes as we age, we try to look younger, sometimes by wearing flashier clothing, following along with every new fashion trend, or even altering our bodies with plastic surgery.
 These send signals to those around us that we are insecure – about ourselves in our current stage of life.
 We often turn to these fads in order to hide our anxieties but unfortunately, they only enhance them!

-For example, if you are 50 years old and dressing like your 18-year-old daughter, you are not representing yourself well!
+For example, if you women over 50 are dressing like their 18-year-old daughters, they are not representing themselves well!
 You will likely come off as insecure and as if you are trying too hard.
 This effort to latch on to a more youthful persona can be seen by others as immature and ultimately leads to them assuming you are inexperienced or unprofessional.

 Don’t get me wrong, you also shouldn’t wear clothes from decades ago (more about this later).
 Or, in terms of body alterations, plastic surgery is not always negative!
 For those who make small adjustments in order to increase their confidence, this can be a very helpful tool.
 However, it should be used to attain BALANCE and should not necessarily be dramatic.
 It is important to find a balance between what makes you feel assured and looking appropriate for your stage of life.